 The mountains and scenery on the way to Gunge was beautiful.
 The roads were paved, but there was lots of construction. they use rocks to deter people from riding on the closed roads.

 We finally arrived at Gunge.
 You could see the children all lined up in the drive way to greet the bus.
 As we pulled closer, we could hear them singing!
 "We are very happy to see you!
-Very, very, very,
+Very, very, very, very glad to see you!"
+I don't know if it was because I was so tired, but I got really emotional and

 had to work hard to keep from bursting into tears!